XerTheSquirrel/xerthesquirrel.github.io/iopipe.md

 # Releases

+Releases were uploaded to BinTray which would sync to Maven Central allowing any developer to use them easily.

 These are releases which I have personally performed once I was hired as full-time:

  * [1.12.0](https://github.com/iopipe/iopipe-java/releases/tag/1.12.0) (February 25, 2018)